Fiona Campbell MA

 From there, Marcus took the traditional route into the hand sewn trade and became a shoe making apprentice with John Lobb, St. James.
 Today he is one of their longest serving master shoe makers.
 Marcus recognises the importance of passing on his skills and knowledge.
 Not only was he a hand sewn shoe making tutor at Cordwainers College, but he has been responsible for training the shoe making apprentices at John Lobb for the past 15 years.

-Marcus teaches shoe making to evening students at the Carréducker Shoe & Leather School.
+Marcus is a visiting lecturer at the Carréducker Shoe & Leather School.

 Riina is a London based leather accessories designer and maker with 15 years of experience in the craft, specialising in hand-stitched, luxury leather gloves.